MonetDB/MonetDB-PHP/README.md

 $connection = new \MonetDB\Connection("127.0.0.1", 50000, "monetdb", "monetdb", "myDatabase");
 ```

-Please make sure that the `php-mbstring` extension is installed and enabled (which is the default in newer versions),
+Please make sure that the `php-mbstring` extension is installed and enabled (which is the default in newer PHP versions),
-and the default character set for you project is set to UTF-8: (This is required for preventing SQL injection attacks)
+and the character encoding for your project is set to UTF-8: (This is required for preventing SQL injection attacks)

 ```php
 mb_internal_encoding('UTF-8');